Deciding on a business name?

 Once registered, your business name is only used to identify your business and does not give you full rights over that name.

 To protect your business name from being used by someone else, you can register it as a trade mark.
+It’s a good idea to use Australian Trade Mark Search before deciding on a business name in case it’s already trade marked.

 Protecting your trade mark will protect the identity of your goods and services, and prevent others from imitating your brand.